9t8/quantum_kidney/README.md

-# Kidney Donation Chain Integer Programming with QAOA
+# QAOA for the kidney exchange problem